lapkin25/XAI-Model/README.md

 To this end, we find a weight and a cut-off threshold.
 The weight is equal to width of border area, where suspected points are situated.
 At the given weight, we have a border area Π. Let define a property Φ of points at the border area.
-This property is selected in such a way that allows to predict the "1" class at the border area.
+This property is selected to predict the "1" class at the border area.
 More precise, the relation TPV/FPV (at the area Π∩Φ) is to be as high as possible.

 ### Improving the model